JadedTuna/pythonista-installers/README.md

 =====================

 List of PyPI packages' installers<br>
-Make sure to download `pypi.py`, as it will be required by most of my next installers.
+Make sure to download `pypi.py`, as it will be required by most of my future installers.